-When a publicly traded nationwide discount fashion retail store chain with 300 locations encountered a crisis that threatened to unravel the company at the seams, it immediately called on the PR experts at Axia Public Relations.
+When a publicly traded nationwide discount fashion retail store chain with 300 locations encountered a crisis that threatened to unravel the company at its seams, it immediately called on the public relations experts at Axia Public Relations.

 When someone shares an experience on social media, others jump in and join the conversation, engendering a mob mentality on social media.
 That’s what happened here.

-Within an hour, our expert PR team crafted crisis responses for the retailer for:
+Within an hour, Axia's expert PR team crafted crisis responses for the retailer, including the following:

-We recommended that the CEO reach out directly to the frustrated customer and we provided several talking points.
-We also provided the company with action steps to use with customers.
-We coordinated the CEO’s response and statement with local media covering the issue.
+Axia recommended that the CEO reach out directly to the frustrated customer and provided several talking points.
+Axia then provided the company with action steps to use with customers; it also coordinated the CEO’s response and statement with local media covering the issue.

 The company (who wasn’t yet a client) first contacted Axia at 3 p.m.; Axia had an approved statement for all media inquiries by 5 p.m.
 The PR firm's quick response was critical in defusing the early stages of this crisis.
 Axia prevented the news story from going national and from attracting the attention of Wall Street media covering public companies and their crises, which would have sent the company’s stock in a negative direction.
 In addition, Axia discovered through its social media monitoring that local consumers were organizing a sit-in to protest the store.
 Axia PR counseled the company and the location’s employees on how to handle such protests.
 Axia monitored local and national news coverage for any mentions and kept close tabs on the original social media post’s activity.